Anonymous User

 SelectAnswer

-ARadiation resistance plus space impedance
+BRadiation resistance plus space impedance

-BRadiation resistance plus loss resistance
+CRadiation resistance plus transmission resistance

-DRadiation resistance plus transmission resistance
+DRadiation resistance plus loss resistance

 44. - E9B08